Joe Pasternak: Universal in Hollywood

 Universal recalled Pasternak, giving him a $500 a week contract.
 He brought back Henry Koster with him and the two men set about making the sort of movie they had in Europe.
 "No one's going to get sick or die in my pictures", Pasternak said at the time.
 "That's no form of entertainment."

 After seeing her in the short Every Sunday (1936), Pasternak cast 14-year-old Canadian singer Deanna Durbin in Three Smart Girls (also 1936), directed by Koster.
 The film became a huge hit and reputedly saved Universal from bankruptcy.
 He followed it with two more Durbin films, One Hundred Men and a Girl (1937), directed by Koster, and Mad About Music (1938), directed by Norman Taurog.
 In 1938, Pasternak did a comedy, Youth Takes a Fling, then was back with Durbin for That Certain Age (1938), and Three Smart Girls Grow Up (1939).
 In all, Pasternak made ten films with Durbin.

-Pasternak soon discovered another talented soprano, Gloria Jean, who began her own series in 1939, starting with The Under-Pup (1939).
+Pasternak soon discovered soprano Gloria Jean, who began her own series in 1939, starting with The Under-Pup (1939).
 He produced Durbin again in First Love (1939).
 He had a large hit with the comedy Western Destry Rides Again (1939), starring Marlene Dietrich and James Stewart, which helped revitalise Dietrich's career.

-Pasternak alternated between the three female stars – with Durbin he did It's a Date (1940), Spring Parade (1940) (a remake of his 1934 film), Nice Girl?
+Pasternak alternated among the three female stars.
+With Durbin, he did It's a Date (1940), Spring Parade (1940) (a remake of his 1934 film), Nice Girl?
 (1940) and It Started with Eve (1941).
-With Jean he did A Little Bit of Heaven (1940), a sort of sequel to The Under-Pup.
-Finally, with Dietrich he did Seven Sinners (1940) (with John Wayne) and The Flame of New Orleans (1941).
+With Jean, he did A Little Bit of Heaven (1940), a sort of sequel to The Under-Pup.
+With Dietrich, he did Seven Sinners (1940) (with John Wayne) and The Flame of New Orleans (1941).

 In June 1941, after finishing Eve, Pasterrnak left Universal.
-Although he still had two years to run on his contract, he had "differences of opinion" with the studio's management, and by mutual consent the parties elected to terminate the contract.
+Although he still had two years to run on his contract, he had "differences of opinion" with the studio's management, and by mutual consent, the parties elected to terminate the contract.